Chinese sun and moon mirrors: Baopuzi

 A recipe for making "black amber sesame" [威喜巨勝] from Potable Gold is to combine Potable Gold with mercury and cook for thirty days.
 Remove, and fill a clay bowl with it.
 Seal with Six-One lute [a mixture of alum, arsenolite, salts, limestone, etc.], place in a raging fire, and cook for sixty double-hours, by which time it all turns to elixir.
 Take a quantity of this the size of a gram and you will immediately become a genie.
 A spatula of this elixir mixed with one pound of mercury will immediately turn it to silver; a pound placed over a fire, which is then fanned, will turn into a reddish gold termed "vermillion gold" [丹金].
 If daggers and sword are smeared with it, they will ward off all other weapons within ten thousand miles.
 If plates and bowls are made of vermillion gold and used for drinking and eating, they will produce Fullness of Life.
 If these dishes are used to gather exudate of the sun and moon, as specula are used to gather lunar water [以承日月得液如方諸之得水也], the exudate will produce immortality when drunk.

-Chapter 16 "The Yellow and the White" uses the abbreviations zhu 諸 and sui 燧 along with fangzhu and yangsui to compare natural and artificial transformations.
+Chapter 16 "The Yellow and the White" uses the abbreviations zhu 諸 and sui 燧 along with fangzhu and to compare natural and artificial transformations.

 What is it that the arts of transformation cannot do?
 May I remind my readers that the human body, which is normally visible, can be made to disappear?
 Ghosts and gods are normally invisible, but there are ways and means to make them visible.
 Those capable of operating these methods and prescriptions will be found to abound wherever you go.
 Water and fire are present in the sky, but they may be brought down with specula and burning-mirrors [水火在天而取之以諸燧]; lead is naturally white, but it can be reddened and mistaken for cinnabar.
 Cinnabar is naturally red, but it can be whitened to look like lead.
 Clouds, rain, frost, and snow are all breaths belonging to heaven and earth, but those produced by art differ in no way from the natural phenomena.
 Flying things and those that creep and crawl have been created in specific shapes, but it would be impossible ever to finish listing the thousands upon thousands of sudden metamorphoses which they can undergo.
 Man himself is the most highly honored member of creation and the most highly endowed, yet there are just as many instances of men and women changing into cranes, stones, tigers, monkeys, sand, or lizards.
 The cases of high mountains becoming deep abysses and of profound valleys changing into peaks are metamorphoses on an immense scale.
 It is clear, therefore, that transformation is something spontaneous in nature.
 Why should we doubt the possibility of making gold and silver from something different?
 Compare, if you will, the fire obtained with a burning-mirror and the water which condenses at night on the surface of a metal speculum [譬諸陽燧所得之火方諸所得之水].
 Do they differ from ordinary water and fire?